aamishdev/react-redux-ecommerce-mart/README.md

-# Getting Started with Create React App
+# React-Redux-Ecommerce-mart

+A modern and fully-responsive e-commerce platform built with React and Redux.
+This project features product listings, a shopping cart, and an intuitive user interface.
+Leveraging Redux for state management ensures efficient and scalable performance.
+Ideal for developers looking to explore e-commerce development or enhance their skills with React and Redux.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts